hpc-uk/build-instructions/apps/CP2K/ARCHER2-CP2K-2023.2/README.md

 ```

 The regression tests should take around 6-8 hrs to complete (assuming CPU frequency of 2.0 GHz)
-and all tests should complete successfully.
-Note, the fact that CP2K 2023.2 is linked with the
+and all 3934 tests should complete successfully.
-single-threaded MKL library requires that `ompthreads=1`, reducing the number of regression tests
-to 333 (for CP2K 2023.1 the number of regression tests is 3797).

 ## Performance